Grp11SwipeHire/SwipeHire/README.md

 College students often struggle to navigate complex job boards or identify roles aligned with their backgrounds.
 Traditional job portals are time-consuming and lack personalization for early-career candidates.
 SwipeHire streamlines the discovery process by letting users indicate quick preferences and view clear ‘match percentages’ with no additional cost, improving student engagement and helping universities or career centers integrate smarter matching tools.

+How to Run the program:

-To run the app, clone the repo to you local device then run the following commands:
+To run the app, clone the repo to you local device then run the following commands: cd into the SwipeHire/frontend folder

-npm run install
+Run: npm install
-npm run dev
+Run: npm run dev